 One of the interesting facts is that the Himalayan mountain salt was used as currency in olden times.

 There are two routes to reach this mountain of salt.
 A wise approach would be to use one route to get to the mines and the other one while heading back home.
 You can use the khewra salt mines map to get help.

 The route via GT (grand trunk) road is slower but scenic.

 The other route through Motorway M2 is safer and faster.

-Since Khewra salt mine happens to be a major tourist attraction hosting around 250,000 tourists each year, road signs leading the way to the mines are quite visible.
+Since the Khewra salt mine happens to be a major tourist attraction hosting around 250,000 tourists each year, road signs leading the way to the mines are quite visible.

 Salt range geology is a very vast subject.
-According to the figures, the Pink rock salt extracted from Khewra salt mine contains 98% halite and is said to be as old as pre-Cambrian times.
+According to the figures, the Pink rock salt extracted from the Khewra salt mine contains 98% halite and is said to be as old as pre-Cambrian times.

 The salt mine has a total of 12 levels where extraction takes place out of which 6 are below the surface.

-The tunnel in Khewra salt mine alone is 40 km deep.
+The tunnel in the Khewra salt mine alone is 40 km deep.
 There is however a small area specially designed for the tourists developed in 1914.

 One of the most interesting things about the Khewra salt mine is it is home to a 6-bed hospital for people suffering from Asthma.
-People can spend 8-10 hours a day in the hospital while 10-day stay there.
+People can spend 8-10 hours a day in the hospital while a 10-day stay there.
 This hospital is located at level 5.